-Network Segment Size (HP modifiable).
-This field specifies the largest packet (data + protocol headers and not including the IEEE802.3 header) that will be sent by the LAN device (LANIC board).
+Network Segment(HP modifiable).
+This field specifies the largest packet (data + protocol headers and not including the IEEE 802.
+3 header) that will be sent by theLAN device (LANIC board).

 The only reason for entering a value smaller than 1497 is to make better use of memory for those systems where it is known that upper layer services will always send shorter messages.
 Note that whenever packets larger than the network segment size are sent, they will be fragmented to the network segment size, thus incurring fragmentation overhead at the source and assembly overhead at the destination node.

-Default Value: 1497 bytes Range: 300-1497 Number Of Inbound Buffers This field specifies the number of buffers to be allocated for inbound data.
+Default Value: 1497 bytes

+Number Of Inbound Buffers This field specifies the number of buffers to be allocated for inbound data.
 Buffer configuration is based on the number of TCP connections that will use a given network interface.
 An allocation of two buffers per connection will suffice for typical usage.

-The default value is based on the assumption that the network manager desires to allow no more than the default number of TCP connections (see Related Screens below) to use the LAN NI.
-Hence the default is 128 (default TCP connections) $2 = 256$ buffers.
+The default value is based on the assumption that the network manager desires to allow no more than the default number of TCP connections (see LAN NI.
+Hence Related Screens below) to use the the default is 128 (default TCP connections) \star 2 = 256 buffers.
 When there is more than one NI, this value should probably be adjusted downward, since the connections might reasonably be expected to be using more than one NI at any one time.
 If the number of TCP connections is changed from the default value, the number of inbound buffers for all NI's should be reconsidered.

 Whenever there are not enough buffers to support inbound traffic, an IP log message will indicate that the node is congested and the packet had to be discarded.
 See the NS3000/V Error Message and Recovery Manual for the exact IP log location and message.
 Repeated occurrence of this log message indicates that more inbound buffers need to be configured.

-Related Screens: - NETXPORT.GPROT.TCP Maximum Number Of Connections is configured here.
-Default value is 128.
-Default Value: 256
+- NETXPORT.GPROT.TCP Maximum Number Of Connections is configured here.

-Number Of Outbound Buffers Outbound Buffers Underallocation may adversely affect TCP throughput.
+Number Of Outbound Buffers This field specifies the number of buffers to be allocated for outbound data.
+Outbound buffers are used for outbound data packets and are held by the transport until they are acknowledged by the destination node.
+Under allocation may adversely affect TCP throughput.
 Calculation of default values is as described above for inbound buffers.